Breast Implant Removal

 You can look forward to a better-proportioned figure, as well as improved self-confidence!

 Following your surgery, plan to rest quietly for 24 to 48 hours.
-You can shower after 48 hours and we recommend that you wear a bra around the clock for the first 2-3 weeks.
+You can shower after 48 hours and we recommend that you wear a surgical bra around the clock for the first 2-3 weeks.
 The type of bra will be specified depending on your procedure.
 You may have drains for a few days if you’ve had a capsulectomy.
 We use dissolvable sutures and glue so very little wound care is required.

 Patients with sedentary jobs may typically return to work within a week.
 Strenuous or high-impact activities like running may be restricted for 6-8 weeks.
 It is important to follow Dr. Capek’s aftercare instructions to avoid any complications.
 Recovery times vary from patient to patient depending on your health and the extent of your procedure.
 Follow-up appointments will be scheduled to oversee your recovery process.